-How To Write SEO-Friendly Content in 2017 (A Step by Step Guide)
+How to Write SEO-Friendly Content (A Step by Step Guide)

 What is SEO and How To Do It?